dominicmena/React-Trivia-API-Typescript/README.md

-# Lazaza React Assessment

-This repository holds the boilerplate for a Trivia Quiz Game application.

-Your goal is to write React code that delivers the product described in the ticket below.
+React code that delivers the product described in the ticket below.
 You should write code that you would feel comfortable submitting for code review and deploying to production.

-**Please spend no more than two hours on this project.*

 ## Ticket LC-5678